Keilub/helloitscaleb/content/projects/15-presentation.md

 ##### takeaways
 ## Consistent Flexible Design

-* Consistency fuels confidence: When teams are equipped with materials that are both easy to use and visually cohesive, they’re more likely to adopt them—and stay on message.
+* Consistency fuels confidence: When teams are equipped with materials that are both easy to use and visually cohesive, they’re more likely to adopt them, and stay on message.
 * One brand, one story: Carrying campaign visuals (like pop-out and layered elements) across all materials helps reinforce a unified identity, no matter the medium while also keeping the content fresh and up-to-date.
 * Time saved is value gained: A shared library of editable, brand-approved tools reduces design bottlenecks while maintaining quality.
 * Smart collateral becomes foundational: These materials are more than one-off assets, they’re the framework for how SePRO shows up, communicates, and connects.
 And now that they are built they can easily be utilized and updated to fit evolving campaigns to keep SePRO at the forefront of visual impact.